situx/sparqlunicornGoesGIS_testdata/README.md

 * **indexpages**: If true, generates index pages for navigation
 * **createcollections**: If true, generates SKOS collections for items of the same class for navigation purposes
 * **createnonNSPages**: If true, generates pages for object URIs which are not in the **prefixns**
+* **createVOWL**: If true, generates a visual owl representation of the class structure on the main index page
 * **metadatatable**: If true, creates a second table per page which includes only triples in predefined metadata namespaces
 * **preferredlang**: Defines the preferred label language for multilingual graphs (default: en)
 * **license**: One of the following licenses or leave empty for no license